OpsHubProduct/OpsHub-Docs-Validation-Space/docs/getting-started/how-to-import-a-certificate.md

 **Command to import .pem file:**

 * Importing .pem file with only a certificate:
+* If your `.pem` file contains only the certificate (not the full chain), you can import it directly into the keystore

 ```sh
 keytool -importcert -file <certificate.pem> -keystore "<OpsHub Installation Directory>/AppData/OpsHubData/cacerts" -alias <myalias>
 ```

 * Import the PKCS#12 file into a Java keystore:
+* Once you have the '.p12' file, you can import it into a Java keystore using the 'keytool' command

 ```sh
 keytool -importkeystore -destkeystore "<OpsHub Installation Path>/AppData/OpsHubData/cacerts" -srckeystore <keystore.p12> -srcstoretype PKCS12 -alias <myalias>